GlobalGrassyGroup/globalgrassygroup.github.io/docs/_pages/workflow_pages/collections.md

 ### Finding a regional and international herbaria

-A map of herbaria that GGG already collaborates with is available here, and you can search for your nearest here.
+A map of herbaria that GGG already collaborates with is available [here](https://globalgrassygroup.github.io/about/#herbaria), and you can search for your nearest on the [Index Herbariorum](https://sweetgum.nybg.org/science/ih/).

 ### Organising exports